MOTION STUDIO FACULTY

 She has traveled to teach a variety of classes and groups who have performed at conventions in Quebec, Canaca; Destin, Florida; Gulfport, Mississippi; Myrtle Beach, South Carolina; Arkansas, Wisconsin, Tennessee, and more.

 Mrs. Welp got her start singing in choir at school and church in middle school and discovered her love for music.
 From there she began participating in musicals and show choir through high school and in local acting groups.

 Her favorite characters to portray were Golde in Fiddler on the Roof and Sr. Robert Anne in Nuncrackers.
 While attending Oakland City University, her college choir performed at Carnegie Hall in New York City under the direction of composer John Rutter.

-During her 11 years of teaching, Mrs. Welp has had students and choirs attend local contests such as Solo & Ensemble and receive high scores resulting in silver and gold ratings.
+Mrs. Welp has had students and choirs attend local contests such as Solo & Ensemble and receive high scores resulting in silver and gold ratings.

 Romana | vocal, guitar, clarinet, saxophone, flute instructor

 Romana graduated from Cornell University with a BA in Molecular Biology and English, then went on to earn a PhD in Microbiology and her MD from University of Louisville.